fraggerfox/din-port/README.md

 You can find the DIN Is Noise [here][1]

-NOTE: If you would like to compile DIN version 29, checkout the tag `din-29`
+NOTE: If you would like to compile other versions of DIN, checkout the respective tag.

 Installation
 ------------